openstack/kuryr-kubernetes/doc/source/installation/ports-pool.rst

 This new multi pool driver is the default pool driver used even if a different vif_pool_driver is set at the config option.
-However if the configuration about the mappings between the different pools and pod vif drivers is not provided at the pools_vif_drivers config option of vif_pool configuration section only one pool driver will be loaded -- using the standard vif_pool_driver and pod_vif_driver config options, i.e., using the one selected at kuryr.conf options.
+However if the configuration about the mappings between the different pod vif and pools drivers is not provided at the vif_pool_mapping config option of vif_pool configuration section only one pool driver will be loaded -- using the standard pod_vif_driver and vif_pool_driver  config options, i.e., using the one selected at kuryr.conf options.

 To enable the option of having different pools depending on the node's pod